bsherman/ublue-custom/README.md

 ## Features

-In addition to the packages/config provided by base images, this image:
+In addition to the packages/config provided by ublue-os main images, this:
 - Removes from the base image:
   - firefox
+  - gnome-extensions-app (replaced with Gnome Extensions flatpak)
+  - gnome-
 - Adds the following packages to the base image:
   - akmods from[ublue-os/akmods](https://github.com/ublue-os/akmods)
     - openrazer driver